-- Say the commands, numbers and letters smoothly and with normal volume, emphasis and speed. - Always say commands in the language of the voice activation system. - ▶ Keep doors, windows, glass sunroof\/panoramic sunroof\, or convertible top\ closed to avoid noise interference.

-Avoid ambient noise in the vehicle while speaking.
+- Say the commands, numbers and letters smoothly and with normal volume, emphasis and speed. - Always say commands in the language of the voice activation system.
+The language for voice operation is preset and can not be changed over the Control Display. - Keep doors, windows, glass sunroof/panoramic sunroof, or convertible top closed to avoid noise interference. - Avoid ambient noise in the vehicle while speaking.